 - Faculty-guided instruction by field experts.

-- Evaluate principles of supervision and management for emergency services organizations.
+- Evaluate principles of supervision and management for emergency service organizations.

 - Analyze current issues that affect first response organizations and their strategic operations.

 - Create an effective strategic plan in emergency and disaster situations.